 Let’s look at an example.
-If Max has an Ethereum (ETH) wallet and a token project (TOKEN) sends an ICO token to his wallet, he needs to report the newly received tokens as taxable ordinary income (not a capital gain).
+Say Max has 1,000 Ripple (XRP) on Coinbase and he receives 1,000 SPARK tokens airdropped by the Flare network.
+He needs to report the newly received tokens as taxable ordinary income (not a capital gain).
 This is true whether or not Max sells the token.

-Let’s say the fair market value of the TOKEN at the time he receives it is $5.
-He will have to pay ordinary income taxes on $5.
-In addition, the amount Max reports as ordinary income becomes his basis for the new TOKEN ($5), and he will use it to calculate capital gains/losses if/when he sells his TOKEN in the future.
+Let’s say the fair market value of the SPARK at the time he receives it is $5.
+He will have to pay ordinary income taxes on $5,000 ($5*1,000).
+In addition, the amount Max reports as ordinary income becomes his basis for the new SPARK ($5,000), and he will use it to calculate capital gains/losses if/when he sells his SPARK in the future.